Built in 1942, by General Ship of East Boston, Massachusetts (hull #403) as the Port Huron for the United States

 The tug was later sold to private owner, where she was renamed as the Port Huron.

 The tug was later acquired by New Haven Transport (Dalzell Towing Towing and Transportation) of New York, New York.
 Where she was renamed as the Dalzelloch.
-However, in 1963, she was renamed as the Dalzellido.
+However in 1963, she was renamed as the Dalzellido.